Poor literacy and numeracy skills limit job chances

 - Discuss the news, TV shows, movies and issues of the day with your children.

-- Talk to the maths teacher to help you understand how maths is being taught in schools.
+- Talk to their maths teacher to help you understand how maths is being taught in schools.

 - Get your children to practise their maths doing everyday things like calculating the family budget, measuring amounts in a recipe, and calculating distances and speed when doing a road trip.